A Comprehensive Guide to Designing Your Plyometric Training Program

 6. Proper Progression: Start with low-intensity exercises and gradually increase intensity and complexity.
 Progress by adding reps, height, or resistance as your strength and skill improve.

-7. Rest and Recovery: Allow sufficient rest between sets and exercises to prevent fatigue and maintain proper form.
+7. Rest : Allow sufficient rest between sets and exercises to prevent fatigue and maintain proper form.
+Depending on the intensity of the sets, resting between 2 and 5 minutes is recommended.

-8. Include Rest Days: Plyometric training is intense.
+8. Recovery: Plyometric training is intense.
 Schedule adequate rest days to allow your muscles to recover and adapt to the demands of the workouts.
+Recovery is generally recommended for 48 to 72 hours.

 9. Warm-Up: Always start with a thorough warm-up involving dynamic stretches and light aerobic activity to increase blood flow and prepare the muscles.